 Ecosia Advertising FAQs

-Microsoft Advertising support have told me that they don’t have a full list of publisher website URLs.
-With that in mind, I’ve made an effort to list Bing search partner publisher websites in this post.
-I will keep updating the list as more partners roll in to the publisher website report.
+Microsoft Advertising don’t have a full list of publisher website URLs.
+With that in mind, I’ve made an effort to list all search partner publisher websites that are known to me.
+I will keep updating the list as more websites roll into my publisher reports.
+You can use this list to exclude other syndicated search partner websites, focusing your ad delivery on Ecosia.
+The list isn’t a catch all, but it will give you a head start.

 Your ads should now start showing on Ecosia.
 If you have any problems or further questions then please contact me and I’ll be happy to help.
 If you’d like help with advertising on another platform then take a look at the PPC services I provide.